-And these aren’t just your run of the mill teas either.
+And these aren’t just your run-of-the-mill teas either.
 Because we appreciate the finer things in life, we also want our tea to stand out.

 Much like learning to appreciate fine wines, learning to enjoy great tea can really only be done by drinking great teas.
-With that in mind, we wish to offer some of the teas we ourselves are currently drinking at our office and daily lives.
+With that in mind, we wish to offer some of the teas we ourselves are currently drinking at our office and in our daily lives.